 Transit Police report a 21-year-old man died around 9 p.m. yesterday when he disregarded the downed gates and flashing lights at the Everett Street crossing and tried to walk across the tracks, only to get hit by an outbound Rockport Line train.

 A train died at Downtown Crossing and now the MBTA reports "moderate" delays towards Ashmont and Braintree.
 Peter Amstutz reports the train had help on its journey across the River Styx:

 at RL at DTX, was a commotion & someone yelling stop the train, someone pulled emergency break, whole train out of service!

 A trolley died between Government Center and Haymarket and caused all sorts of grief for Green Line riders.
 The MBTA is currently reporting residual "minor" delays.

-The T reports "moderate" delays on the Green Line out in Brighton due to a trolley that bought the farm at Washington Street.
+The MBTA reports "moderate" delays on the Green Line due to a recalcitrant switch at Park Street.

 The MBTA reports "moderate" delays on the Red Line due to a train that sank into a perpetual torpor at Davis.